-- 1 DEI efforts concerning other pillars, including age, race, sexual orientation, gender identity, socioeconomic status, ethnicity, (dis)ability, religion, opinions and political stance are all equally important in Olympus.
-Further increases in diversity and ensuring equity in each pillar are to be driven in each region, taking regional features into account - 2 Care takers are people need to work and at the same time taking care of their children, parents, families, etc.
+- \1 DEI efforts concerning other pillars, including age, race, sexual orientation, gender identity, socioeconomic status, ethnicity, (dis)ability, religion, opinions and political stance are al equally important in Olympus.
+Further increases in diversity and ensuring equity in each pillar are to be driven in each region, taking regional features into account. - \2 Care takers are people need to work and at the same time taking care of their children,